merill/InclusivenessAnalyzer/terms.md

 - white box, white-box <br>
 **Alternative**: open-box <br>
 **Category**: Diversity <br>
 **Context**: "Open box" provides a more practical description and illustration of this software testing discipline as well as an intentional departure from the racial connotations of "white box" and "black box" terminology.
-It decouples the exclusive and advanced knowledge characterized by testers from the term "white" <br>
+It decouples the exclusive and advanced knowledge characterized by testers from the term "white". <br>
 **Link**: https://en.wikipedia.org/wiki/White-box_testing <br>

 - black box, black-box <br>
 **Alternative**: closed-box <br>
 **Category**: Diversity <br>
 **Context**: "Closed box" provides a more practical description and illustration of this software testing discipline as well as an intentional departure from the racial connotations of "white box" and "black box" terminology.
-It decouples the lack of knowledge of the system characterized by testers from the term "black"  <br>
+It decouples the lack of knowledge of the system characterized by testers from the term "black".  <br>
 **Link**: https://en.wikipedia.org/wiki/Black-box_testing <br>

 - culture fit <br>
-**Alternative**: values fit, cultural combtribution <br>
+**Alternative**: values fit, cultural contribution <br>
 **Category**: Inclusion <br>
 **Context**: Avoid terms and practices that can lead to strict conformance to a dominant and accepted culture.
 Culture fit is used to support an improper or discriminatory motivation aimed at prejudicing those in a, or several, protected classes. <br>
 **Link**: https://buffer.com/resources/culture-fit/ <br>